Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection

-Besides the method of morphological recognition, \cite{1996MNRAS.278..139W} proposed a spectroscopic-selection technique to search for strong lens systems.
+Besides the method of morphological recognition, \cite{1996MNRAS.278..139W} proposed a spectroscopic-selection technique to search for galaxy-galaxy strong lens systems.
 This technique identifies lens candidates by looking for compound spectra.
 As shown in Figure \ref{fig:real_arti}, the left panel is a compound spectrum of an identified lensing system \citep[SDSSJ 1110+2808,][]{2016ApJ...833..264S}.
-The foreground galaxy of this lens system is an early-type galaxy (ETG, $z\sim 0.6073$) and its spectrum has no emissions between 3800\r{A} and 5000\r{A}.
-However, near the wavelength of 4150\r{A} we find an emission which in fact is a Ly$\alpha$ line from a Ly$\alpha$ emitter (LAE).
-The LAE lies close to the line of sight of the ETG and at the redshift of $z=2.3999$, which indicate that the light from the LAE is likely to be deflected by the foreground ETG and thus several images of the background LAE may occur around the foreground ETG.
-Further detail description of the spectroscopic-selection technique can be found in \cite{2004AJ....127.1860B}.
-In general, this technique is used for searching the spectrum with emissions from a background source, and then the high-resolution images are used to confirm the lens properties.
+The foreground galaxy of this lens system is an early-type galaxy (ETG, $z\sim 0.6073$).
+Between 3800\r{A} and 5000\r{A}, there is no emission line in the spectrum.
+However, near 4150\r{A}, we find a Ly$\alpha$ line which comes from a Ly$\alpha$ emitter (LAE).
+The LAE is at the redshift of $z=2.3999$ and lies close to the line of sight of the foreground ETG.
+The light from the LAE is deflected by the foreground ETG, and then several images of the background LAE emerge around the foreground galaxy.
+Further detailed description of the spectroscopic-selection technique can be found in \cite{2004AJ....127.1860B}.
+In general, this technique identifies lens candidates by searching for the spectra with emission lines from background sources.